 A CENTURY OF EVIDENCE

-This timeline of the Teck Trail B.C.
-Smelter’s permitted pollution and accidental spills was created using data from their records and documentation of events, as well as data from The Canadian B.C.
-Environment Ministry.
+Teck is one of the world’s largest lead and zinc smelters, located in Trail, B.C.
+Canada.
+This timeline of Teck Smelter’s pollution and accidental spills was created using data from their records and documentation of events, as well as data from The Canadian B.C.
+Environment Ministry and the Environmental Protection Agency.

 1906 – Production begins at the Trail Smelter (Teck) in Trail, B.C.
 Canada

-1933 – Farmers from Northport and Marcus sue Teck Cominco for damages the smelters air pollution caused to their stock and crops.
+1933 – Farmers from Northport and Marcus sue Teck Cominco for damages the smelters air pollution (sulfur dioxide) caused to their stock and crops.
+Trail was producing monthly outputs of 10,000 tons of sulfur dioxide through their smoke stacks.

 1940 – Teck Cominco is admittedly dumping up to 1000 tons of heavy metal toxins (slag) into the river daily.